picklesin/flask-stock-trading-journal/README.md

 Tradefy is a web application built with Flask that helps traders track, review, and analyze their trades in one place.
 The application includes secure authentication, trade logging, performance tracking, and dashboard analytics to help users improve trading discipline and decision-making.

+## Testing
+For testing, keep "TESTING" and "MAIL_SUPRESS_SEND" as "True", else "False".

 ---

 ## Features